AndresRTejedor/Mold/docs/source/example_MI_lj.md

 For real units the multiplication by the number of particles in the system is not necessary.
 ````

-Please note that using reduced LJ units the temperature must be rescaled so LAMMPS does not consider the well particles to thermalize the system.
+Please note that, when using reduced LJ units, the temperature must be rescaled so LAMMPS does not consider the well particles to thermalize the system.

 The calculation of the well occupancy for each depth can be easily estimated by taking the average over all the simulation of this value: